-New Jersey intends to further address fugitive dust34 emissions in a new rule.
-The rule as currently envisioned will establish provisions requiring a dust management plan for certain source categories and any facility with a history of dust emissions.
-Requiring dust management plans for these facilities will help control dust emissions to eliminate nuisance dust, improve visibility, and improve the health of the citizens of New Jersey.
+New Jersey intends to further address fugitive dust33 emissions in a new rule.
+The rule as currently envisioned would establish provisions requiring dust management plans for certain source categories and any facility with a history of dust emissions.
+Requiring dust management plans for these facilities will help control dust emissions to eliminate nuisance dust, improve visibility, and improve the health of the people of New Jersey.
 As with any rule, the New Jersey Air Pollution Control and Administrative Procedures Act requirements will be followed.

 Open Burning Permit Regulation Revisions: New Jersey has one of the most stringent open burning rules in the nation.
 The existing New Jersey rules limit all types of open burning within the State, N.J.A.C.
 7:27-2 et seq.
 These rules have been in effect since 1956, with subsequent revisions further restricting open burning.
 The rules prohibit most open burning, limit other types of open burning, and have been successful in minimizing burning throughout the State.
+The limited instances where open burning is allowed, only after a person obtains an air pollution control and Forest Fire Service permit, include: